FumoFridayOfficial/TouhouMusicDatabase/README.md

 # What is (Touhou Music Database)

-<b>(Touhou Music Database)</b> is a python project in which aims to have an enormous list of touhou related music content.
+<b>(Touhou Music Database)</b> is a python GUI project in which aims to have an enormous list of touhou related music content.
 <b><h2>Features a:</h2></b>

 <b><ol>Music player